Mladen Zeljković

-Mladen Zeljković (born 18 November 1987) is a Serbian professional footballer who plays as a right-back for Montenegrin First League club Dečić.
+Mladen Zeljković (born 18 November 1987) is a Serbian professional footballer who plays as a right-back for OFK Jugović Kac.

 Career

 Zeljković started playing in 2008 at Novi Sad, after which he played for Proleter Novi Sad and Palić.
 In 2012, he went across the border to play in the Bosnian Premier League with Radnik Bijeljina.
 He later had stints with Borac Banja Luka and Željezničar.

 In 2015, Zeljković went abroad to play in the Canadian Soccer League for Waterloo Region.
 After a season in Canada, he returned to Radnik in 2016.
 He won the Bosnian Cup and two Republika Srpska Cups while at the club.

 In 2017, he signed with Alashkert of the Armenian Premier League.
-He featured in the 2017–18 UEFA Champions League against Santa Coloma and BATE Borisov.
+He was featured in the 2017–18 UEFA Champions League against Santa Coloma and BATE Borisov.
 In the 2017–18 season, Zeljković helped Alashkert to win the league title.
 In the 2018–19 season, Zeljković won the Armenian Supercup and the 2018–19 Armenian Cup as well.
 He left Alashkert in December 2019 after his contract with the club expired.

 In January 2020, Zeljković came back to Bosnia and Herzegovina and joined Čelik Zenica.
 He made his official debut for Čelik in a 2–0 league loss against Zrinjski Mostar on 23 February 2020.
 On 3 July 2020, Zeljković left Čelik and joined Serbian SuperLiga club Napredak Kruševac.
+The following season, he remained in the Balkan region and secured a contract with Dečić in the Montenegrin top division.

+After a season in Montenegro, he returned to Serbia the following year to play in the country's third-tier league with Tekstilac Odžaci.
+In 2022, he signed with Bečej 1918.
+Zeljković signed with Hajduk Divos in 2023, and the following summer, he joined OFK Jugović Kac.